ariellancer/Chat-Web-Android/README.md

 1. Clone the project repository to your local machine.

-2. Open the terminal or command prompt and navigate to the project directory.
+2. Open the terminal or command prompt and navigate to the servers directory.

 3. Install the required dependencies by running the following command: npm install.